 Supervised reading, research and writing on a topic chosen by the student.
 Requires instructor approval.

 All undergraduate students participating in the program are required to live in NYU-provided housing.
 We’ll be living in the heart of Trinity’s picturesque campus, in the ivy-covered square known as “Botany Bay’ (a former 19th-century garden).
 Every student has his or her own room, and shares a kitchen, living room and bathroom with one other person.
 The campus is very secure- it's entirely walled off from the city, making it a peaceful oasis in the midst of the bustle of Dublin.
 Students have wireless Internet in most locations on campus, and 24-hour access to a designated computer lab, as well as summer hour access to the college library.
 Also, the National Library of Ireland is adjacent to the college campus, and students receive a comprehensive introduction to the library and its research facilities.
 Bed linens and towels are provided, and laundry facilities and a gym are also available.
 A campus map of Trinity College can help orient you in the space.
 House 13 at Botany Bay will be your home this summer.

 Check out the video below for a tour of a room at Trinity.

 Housing was better than my NYU living arrangements...
 The dorm rooms are huge and there is weekly maid service.
 We got a full kitchen and dining room, and we lived right in the center of Dublin.

-In addition to experiencing Dublin, students travel together to various parts of Ireland, north and south.
+In addition to living and learning in Dublin, students travel together to various parts of Ireland, north and south.
 Destinations may change slightly from year to year, but all excursions and co-curricular programming are designed to enhance and deepen the understanding of Irish culture that students receive in the classroom.